patroytall/loadx/README.md

 # LoadX
-LoadX is a load generation tool to test complex performance application scenarios involving intricate logic and state manipulation.
+LoadX is a load generation tool to test complex application performance test scenarios involving intricate logic and state manipulation.

 The Java LoadX engine runs Java based test cases from a single host.
 It can scale to 1000+ concurrent users.

-Test cases are easy to configure using Javascript execution jobs.
+Test cases are easy to configure using Javascript jobs.

 ## Sample Invocation